IrisBroadcast/irisbroadcast.github.io/README.md

 Our solutions are based on the EBU and IETF standards and are built for national public radio to manage our external contribution platform.

+The CCM software is the heart of the IP based contribution network, giving users an overview of the live calls.
+It also provides a dynamic directory service to all codecs.

+The CCM code is now available on [Github.com/irisbroadcast](http://github.com/irisbroadcast) for download, testing and improvements.
+We invite you to test it and give us feedback!

 # THE SOFTWARE – IRIS CODEC CALL MONITOR

 The IRIS Broadcast Platform is a management software for live broadcast using ACIP-compatible codec equipment in a professional radio environment.
 A versatile and extensible solution based on many years of experience and thousands of hours of live radio produced.